SainsburyWellcomeCentre/RCWG/_proposals/research/slack_channels.md

 # To-Do

-- Coordinate with Emma to create the channels on the list below
+- [x] Coordinate with Emma to create the channels on the list below
-- Coordinate with Ana/Barry/John to create a tunnel from the Gatsby slack to the SWC slack on these channels
+- [x] Coordinate with Ana/Barry/John to create a tunnel from the Gatsby slack to the SWC slack on these channels
-- Announce these channels at the Town Hall 29.1.21 3pm
+- [x] Announce these channels at the Town Hall 29.1.21 3pm
-- Week of 2.2.21: add all researchers, send a slack message on general
+- [x] Week of 2.2.21: add all researchers, send a slack message on general

-## Current list of channels to add
+## Current list of channels
 **forum-analysis** Data analysis, statistics, and modeling questions
 - what is the best statistical model I could use to characterize visual selectivity in my Neuropixel recordings?